extrange/realtime-todo-list/readme.md

 ### Misc

 - [x] Detect browser IndexedDB compatibility
 - [ ] i wanted a daily notification like its your task list of the day which includes
 - due today
-- in progress (i.e. items that you shld be working on due at a later date but requires more than one day to do) Chanel Ng, [18/5/23 6:40 PM] mm no not notifications
+- in progress (i.e. items that you shld be working on due at a later date but requires more than one day to do)

 i was thinking of more like comments. i made this change and i want to highlight it to you. so i leave a message on the board which u could see when you logon. there is a tick button which u can tick to acknowledge read then its goneee.

-Chanel Ng, [18/5/23 6:41 PM]
 alternatively, its like i submit a message which then gets push to telegram which i might as well send myself haha

 ## Todo After Implementation